copyrite/LwotcMinimalText/XComGame.md

 You start the mission with +1 Smoke grenade.

 ## Snap Shot
 Fire your sniper rifle with one action remaining.
-This attack suffers severe aim penalties against targets beyond 5 tiles of your sight radius.\
+This attack suffers severe aim penalties against targets beyond 5 tiles of your sight range.\
 Passive: Many {% ClassName %} abilities can be used after moving with the same aim penalties.
 * Abilities you can use with one action remaining: Deadeye, Precision Shot, Disabling Shot, Chain Shot, Rapid Fire.
 * You may not enter Overwatch with one action remaining.